benoit-fuentes/Wonterfact/README.md

 ## References
-For the moment, no article has been published yet to introduce this package and describe theoretical background on which it relies.
+For the moment, no article has been published yet to introduce this package and fully describe the theoretical background on which it relies.
 Such an article should be published during the year 2021.
-Meanwhile, you can check on the [technical report](https://www.benoit-fuentes.fr/downloads/Wonterfact_technical_report.pdf) (beware this is work in progress) if you're interested in the theory.
+Meanwhile, please cite \[1\] if you use this package.
+You can also check on the [technical report](https://www.benoit-fuentes.fr/downloads/Wonterfact_technical_report.pdf) (be aware this is still work in progress) if you're interested in the theory.

+\[1\] B.Fuentes and G.Richard, *Probabilistic semi-nonnegative matrix factorization: a Skellam-based framework*, 2021, submitted for publication. [arxiv](https://arxiv.org/abs/2107.03317)

 ## Installation